bgoonz/jamstack-projects/achievery-4c65d/content/_index.md

 sections:
   - type: hero_section
     title: Achieve more by tracking your achievements
-    subtitle: 'Keep track of what you''ve done, and be reminded of it periodically'
+    subtitle: "Keep track of what you've done, and be reminded of it periodically"
     actions:
       - label: Learn More
         url: /features